Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 The `terraform.tf` file must only contain one `terraform` block.

-The first line of the `terraform` block should define a `required_version` for the Terraform CLI like: `required_version = "~> 1.6"` or `required_version = ">= 1.6.0, < 2.0.0`.
+The first line of the `terraform` block should define a `required_version` property for the Terraform CLI in the format `required_version = "~> 1.6"` or `required_version = ">= 1.6.0, < 2.0.0`.

-The `required_version` should limit the maximum major version of the Terraform CLI as major versions could introduce breaking changes and should be tested.
+***Note: You can read more about Terraform version constraints in the [documentation](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).***

-The `terraform` block should contain a block called `required_providers`, specifying the `source` of the providers.
-Providers in the `required_providers` block should be sorted in alphabetical order. `version` restrictions must be included for each provider, see TFNFR26 for further details.
-No other kinds of restrictions can be used without proper justification.
+The `required_version` should limit the maximum major version of the Terraform CLI, as major version releases can introduce breaking changes and should be tested.

-All the providers used in the module must be defined in `required_providers`. ***Please do not add providers that are not directly required by this module.
-If submodules are used then each submodule should have its own `versions.tf` file.***
+Example `terraform.tf` file:

 ```terraform
 terraform {